 Coordinating right-hand picking techniques with the left-hand work of making chords and creating new notes is a full-time job for banjo players!
 Mastering exercises that isolate what each hand does by itself lays the foundation for making great banjo music with both hands together.

-In Chapters 4, 5, and 8, you take a look at these techniques, because you can use them in clawhammer and bluegrass banjo, create melodies, and accompany others with these patterns.
+In Chapters 5, 6, 8, and 9, you take a look at these techniques, because you need them in clawhammer and bluegrass banjo to create melodies and to play with others in jam sessions.

 Practicing some real tunes